Hungary – known for its thermal spas, good & architecture.

 - Combo plans, data plans & special packs (such as social media packs)

-With that being said, let’s see what Hungary has to offer to us.
+With that said, let's see what Hungary offers us.

 Magyar Telekom